 An owlet moth that is difficult to distinguish from two other owls is the Grey dagger (Acronicta psi).
 This owlet moth is very similar to the Dark Dagger (Acronicta tridens) and the Large Dagger (Acronicta cuspis).
 The Dark Dagger is quite rare in the Netherlands and therefore a hint that my spotted specimen is a Grey Dagger.
 To be sure, genitalia research can be done.
 The top of the forewing is grey with brownish tones and the most striking are the elongated stripes in the shape of a spear point (trident).
 The oval mark is outlined with a thin black line that extends to the kidney mark.
 A thin black angular transverse line can be seen at the apex.
 The flight period is in two generations from mid-April to September and the wingspan is 34-40mm.
 Host plant: Blackthorn, Hawthorn, Birch, and Elm.
 Dutch name: Psi-uil.
 Frisian name: Psyûltsje.

 The Coronet – 2017 (NL)

 The Coronet (Craniophora ligustri) has a forewing, the ground color of which is black-green.
 The top of the forewing has a pattern of purplish-brown, olive-green spots and transverse lines.
 A large whitish spot can be seen on the outside of the kidney mark.
 In some specimens, that white spot is almost absent.
 The shape of the crown often remains visible.
 On the top of the chest piece is a drawing in the shape of a skull which is not always clearly visible.
+The wingspan is 30-35mm and the flight period is from April to September in two generations.
 Host plant: Ash and Privet.
 Dutch name: Schedeldrager.
 Frisian name: –

 Reed Dagger – 2020 (NL)